techidaily/site-youtube-lab/source/_posts/ed-best-soundshapers-for-content-makers-on-youtube-for-2024.md

 ![adobe audition](https://images.wondershare.com/filmora/article-images/2022/11/youtube-voice-changer-18.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Designed by the first PDF editing platform developer, Adobe Audition is another software you can count on to edit audio tracks with quality output.
 It edits all audio types, including MP3, WAV, and more, with zero limitations.
 The software sits at the second position on our list because of the rich editing features it holds.
 Adobe Audition allows you to mix sounds easily and quickly- a vital reason Disc Jerkers (DJs) use the software.
 Another feature you stand to enjoy when using this software is the freedom to design sound effects.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3\.
 FAQs